stevearrants/style-guide/docs/standard.md

 ﻿# Standard English Spelling and Phrases

 Write in standard English.
-We use the ??? dictionary, so consult the dictionary if you question your spelling.
+We use the ??? dictionary, so consult that dictionary if you question your spelling.

 Avoid Latin and British abbreviations, spelling, and phrases, such as *e.g.*, *colour*, and *full stop*.
-The [Usage dictionary](usagedict.md) has acceptable terms to use instead.